 If you want to move, and apply to transfer your lifetime mortgage to a new property that doesn't meet our current lending criteria, downsizing protection can help.
 If you're eligible, you can repay the lifetime mortgage with no early repayment charge.
 This feature is available on lifetime mortgages applied for on or after 8 April 2019.
 Terms and conditions apply.

 Although you can safeguard a portion of your home's value as inheritance, its sale will go towards paying off your lifetime mortgage so the amount you can leave as inheritance will reduce.

 Releasing equity can change your tax position and potentially alter your eligibility for welfare benefit s a financial adviser will help explain the impact.

 - Added interest

 We add interest annually onto both your loan and interest already added, which quickly increases the amount you owe.
-Then, everything’s repaid once you die or go into long-term care, usually from the sale of your home, subject to our terms and conditions
+Everything is then repaid once you die or go into long-term care, usually from the sale of your home, subject to our terms and conditions.

 - Lifetime commitment